HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

   - FHIR RESTful Search syntax
   - coded
   - free text
 1. `Task.output` represents the requested data.
-This output may be:
+This output is a FHIR reference to:
+      - Individual FHIR resources (e.g., Condition)
+      - FHIR Search Bundle (e.g., a query response)
-  - FHIR reference(s)
+      - FHIR Documents (e.g., CCDA on FHIR)
-  - coded
+      - Other data formats attached to or referenced by DocumentReference (e.g., CCDA)
 1. `Task.status` is updated as the task is fulfilled

 The details for these Task based transaction are described in detail the [Requesting Exchange using Task] section of the Da Vinci HRex Implementation Guide.

 #### Provenance

 To the extent that the Provider keeps a record of the provenance for the source of the data, the FHIR Provenance Resource can be requested using Task.
 To request the Provenance using Task either a FHIR RESTful query syntax or free text (i.e., "give me this data and its provenance") is used.
 Examples for requesting and receiving provenance using either method are provided below.
-Note that for Documents the provenance is typically implicitly or explicitly defined within and so there is no need for an external structure.
+Alternatively, When `Task.output` represents individual FHIR resource, the Data Receiver could query for Provenance when fetching the resource referenced in `Task.output` (see the Direct Query for [examples](http://build.fhir.org/ig/HL7/davinci-ecdx/branches/master/direct-query.html#example-transactions)).
+Typically, it is unnecessary to request external Provenance for FHIR Documents and other formats such as CCDA, because their contents implicitly or explicitly supply their provenance.

 #### Purpose of Use